A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Aspects of ``Low-Resource''

 \subsection{Dimensions of Resource Availability}

 Many techniques presented in the literature depend on certain assumptions about the low-resource scenario.
 These have to be adequately defined to evaluate their applicability for a specific setting and to avoid confusion when comparing different approaches.
-We propose to categorize low-resource settings along the following three dimensions: availability of (i) task-specific labels, (ii) unlabeled language text, and (iii) auxiliary data:
+We propose to categorize low-resource settings along the following three dimensions:

-(i) The availability of \textbf{task-specific labels} in the target language (or target domain) is the most prominent dimension being necessary for supervised learning.
-These labels are usually created through manual annotation, which can be both time- and cost-intensive.
+(i) The \textbf{availability of task-specific labels} in the target language (or target domain) is the most prominent dimension in the context of supervised learning.
+Labels are usually created through manual annotation, which can be both time- and cost-intensive.
 Not having access to adequate experts to perform the annotation can also be an issue for some languages and domains.

-(ii) The availability of \textbf{unlabeled language- or domain-specific text} is another factor to take into consideration, especially as most modern NLP approaches are based on some form of input embeddings trained on unlabeled texts.
+(ii) The \textbf{availability of unlabeled language- or domain-specific text} is another factor, especially as most modern NLP approaches are based on some form of input embeddings trained on unlabeled texts.

-(iii) Most of the ideas surveyed in the next sections make use of \textbf{auxiliary data} which can have many forms.
+(iii) Most of the ideas surveyed in the next sections assume the \textbf{availability of auxiliary data} which can have many forms.
 Transfer learning might leverage task-specific labels in a different language or domain.
 Distant supervision utilizes external sources of information, such as knowledge bases or gazetteers.
-And some approaches require other NLP tools in the target language like machine translation to generate training data.
+Some approaches require other NLP tools in the target language like machine translation to generate training data.
 It is essential to consider this as results from one low-resource scenario might not be transferable to another one if the assumptions on the auxiliary data are broken.